 It’s a common dilemma.

-In this article, we’ll give you a brief overview of what influencer marketing is and then delve into the most efficient ways in which you can find relevant influencers within your niche.
+In this article, we’ll give you a brief overview of what influencer marketing is and then delve into the most efficient ways in which you can find relevant influencers within your influencer niche.

-In the good old days, you would have needed to embark on a number of advertising campaigns in order to successfully launch a new product or service, this might have even included an advert in the local press, expensive Google adword campaigns, and maybe even the designing and printing of thousands of leaflets, which would no doubt have to be distributed on foot.
+In the good old days, you would have needed to embark on a number of advertising campaigns in order to successfully launch a new product or service, this might have even included an advert in the local press, expensive Google AdWord campaigns, and maybe even the designing and printing of thousands of leaflets, which would no doubt have to be distributed on foot.

 But influencer marketing in the era of the internet is changing the marketing landscape in a way we haven’t seen before.

 An influencer could be anyone with a substantial following online.
-Some are internet famous for being celebrities and models, while other micro-influencers gather fans from specific niches.
+Some are internet famous for being celebrities and models, while other micro-influencers gather fans from specific influencer niches.
 Those micro-influencers often boast thousands rather than millions of followers, but because they operate in one specific industry, the followers they do have tend to be more relevant, engaged, and genuine.

-A strong example of an influencer within a niche would be Alastair Aiken, the video gaming influencer.
+A strong example of an influencer within an influencer niche would be Alastair Aiken, the video gaming influencer.
 He has over 8.9 million YouTube subscribers and over 1.7 million Twitter followers.
 Suffice it to say, he would be a lucrative influencer for any brand looking to muscle in on the video game industry.

 Almost every sector has influencers like Aiken, some with more followers, some with less.
-The point is their fan-base is actively engaged in the space they work in, meaning that any marketing effort that incorporates that influencer will fall on highly relevant ears.
+The point is their fan base is actively engaged in the space they work in, meaning that any marketing effort that incorporates that influencer will fall on highly relevant ears.

 This all just leaves one question; how should you go about finding an influencer within your niche?
-Here are three ways to social media influencers who are not only well-followed, but are also relevant to your brand, too.
+Here are three ways to social media influencers who are not only well-followed but are also relevant to your brand, too.

 Influencers used to live in Hollywood and star in movies.
 But today, influencers are made online — via social media.

-By using the search function on Facebook, YouTube, Twitter, Instagram, and LinkedIn, you should have no troubles finding loud voices inside your industry.
+By using the search function on Facebook, YouTube, Twitter, Instagram, and LinkedIn, you should have no trouble finding loud voices inside your industry.
 If that doesn’t work, hashtags on Twitter and Instagram should also come in handy.

 For example, if your brand builds apps, you could search for #Apps, #MobileGaming, #AndroidApps, #iOSApps, or anything else that may be relevant.
 Those searches will bring up posts from other users who have also used those same hashtags to tag their content.

-The influencers are usually the people with multiple posts on the subject and who have a large amount of people engaging with their posts.
+The influencers are usually the people with multiple posts on the subject and who have a large number of people engaging with their posts.
 Those are the people you want to reach out to.

 No matter what your industry, there’s bound to be a group of people online somewhere discussing it.